·

 – It was around 1962-1963.
 It is certainly a long time ago, although I

-well remember my brother has entered a Milan – Taranto race organized by
+well remember my brother has entered a Milan – Taranto race organized

 Innocenti.
 Can’t remember the year though.
 The team was composed by my